Application for Apostilles or Certification of Documents

 PROCEDURE FOR REQUESTING APOSTILLE OR CERTIFICATION

-- $1.00 per document in the form of a money order, cash, or a cashier’s check
+- $3.00 per document in the form of a money order, cash, or a cashier’s check.
+If you pre-paid online, do not send additional payment.
+Please Note – Apostille and Certification Fees have recently increased to $3.00 per document.

 By Mail